moritzpschwarz/getspanel/README.md

 <!-- badges: end -->

-This package is in the **early stage of its development** and will therefore contain many bugs and errros.
+This package is a **development version** and will therefore contain some bugs and errros.

 The package is a panel adaptation of the `gets` package [see here](https://cran.r-project.org/web/packages/gets/index.html).